Tom Cannon Sr.: Jockey

-At 13, he was apprenticed to a trainer called Mr Sextie.
+At 13, Cannon was apprenticed to a trainer called Mr Sextie.
 His first race ride, aged 14, was in the Saltrom Handicap at Plymouth on Mavourneen, a four-year-old mare.
 That race ended in a fall, but within the week, he had had his first winner, a horse called My Uncle, owned by Lord Portsmouth in a six furlong heats race, also at Plymouth.
 After dead-heating in the second heat, he won the decider by a head.
 At this time, his race riding weight was a mere 3 st 12 lb (24.5 kg).

 For most of his career, Cannon was attached to the yard of John Day Jr., at Danebury by the side of Stockbridge Racecourse in Hampshire.
 There he was mentored by the jockey George Fordham, who was nine years his senior.
 Day provided Cannon with first classic win in the 1866 1,000 Guineas aboard a filly called Repulse.
 He also rode for his younger brother, Joseph Cannon and was associated with the stables of John Porter and James Ryan.